LittleGreyCells/escheme-compiled/README.md

 byte code evaluator.
 This flexibility offers the developer the option of choosing intepretation during development and compilation for system delivery.

-escheme _dyad_ by default boots into the read-compile-eval-print loop, but can also be configured to boot into the interpreter's read-eval-print loop.
+escheme _dyadic_ by default boots into the read-compile-eval-print loop, but can also be configured to boot into the interpreter's read-eval-print loop.
 Since macros are enabled, expression reading and evaluation going on under the covers looks like this: